Governing Body

 Chair of Governors

-Previously a local councillor for four years, Andrew has also been a governor for the Trinity MAT for 11 years now and enjoys being involved both at Trinity Sixth Form Academy and Trinity Academy Halifax.
+Previously a local councillor for four years, Andrew has also been a governor for Trinity MAT for 11 years now and enjoys being involved both at Trinity Sixth Form Academy and Trinity Academy Halifax.
 He is passionate about education and how it can empower our young people to aim high and make their aspirations become a reality.
 A Metallurgist by trade, he has been fortunate to have travelled the world with work and this has helped him to have a broad outlook of other countries and how by embracing education this can break the cycle of deprivation and create better outcomes for the future.

 Andrew Tagg